gbmhunter/blog/content/programming/design-patterns/abstraction-layers/index.md

 The usage of abstraction layers allows for better unit tests.
 By creating fake/mock abstraction layers, it allows for unit tests to be run on a different setup, e.g. on a PC rather than a microcontroller.
 This can speed up testing, make it easier to automate, and can allow for better debugging abilities (most microcontroller platforms do not have quite the same debugging abilities a full-blown computer has).

+## Hardware Abstraction Layers (HALs)

+HALs also exist in Rust for a few embedded platforms such as the [STM32F30X](https://crates.io/crates/stm32f30x-hal).

 ## Abstraction Layer API Recommendations

 Below are recommended abstraction layer APIs for various hardware peripherals and common 3rd party libraries that you will use when writing firmware.
 Code is written in C++, but all are also applicable to the C programming language.
 All methods are sorted alphabetically.